agracep25/portfolio/README.md

-# Simple Static Portfolio Website by Laravel
+# Portfolio Website using Laravel

 This is a simple static portfolio website built with Laravel.
 The website showcases different projects, providing details like title, description, and images for each project.
 The purpose of this project is to create a personal portfolio to display your work in an organized and visually appealing manner.